The World Cup Effect: How 2026 Is Changing Youth Soccer Registration

 If your club is still handling registration through paper forms, spreadsheets, or email chains, August 2026 will be overwhelming.

-Five Things Your Club Should Do Before June
+Five Things Your Club Should Do Before Fall Registration

-The clubs that capture the World Cup 2026 youth soccer surge will be the ones that prepare now.
-Here is what to prioritize in the next 60 days.
+The clubs that capture the World Cup 2026 youth soccer surge will be the ones ready when fall registration opens.
+Here is what to prioritize over the next 60 days.

 Centro handles all five of these areas in a single platform: registration management, payment processing, a bilingual website, communication tools, and financial tracking.
 Everything is included for $25 per month with no per-player fees.
 A 2% platform fee applies to digital payments; cash and Zelle are always free.
 Setup takes under 10 minutes.

 The 1994 World Cup proved that hosting this tournament on American soil permanently changes youth soccer participation.
-The 2026 edition will be larger in every dimension: more teams, more matches, more media coverage, more cultural connection, and a larger, more soccer-passionate population.
+The 2026 edition was larger in every dimension: more teams, more matches, more media coverage, more cultural connection, and a larger, more soccer-passionate population.

 For clubs in South Florida and across the country, the opportunity is enormous.
 But so is the risk of being unprepared.
 The World Cup registration surge will not wait for clubs to get organized.
 The age group transition will not pause while you figure out a new system.
-The families searching for a club after watching their country play at Hard Rock Stadium will sign up with whoever makes it easiest.
+The families who watched their country play at Hard Rock Stadium are searching now, and they will sign up with whoever makes it easiest.

 The clubs that act now will grow.
 The ones that wait will watch those families go somewhere else.

-The World Cup registration surge is coming.
+The World Cup registration surge is here.
 Centro gets your club ready in under 10 minutes: online registration, payments, and a professional bilingual website.
 Start free at withcentro.com

 Weekly tips for youth soccer club directors and coaches.